openthread/ot-docs/site/en/guides/pyspinel/sniffer.md

 > Note: This guide was tested with and written for the [Nordic Semiconductor nRF52840 DK](https://openthread.io/platforms/nrf52840) connected to the host machine by its debug port.
-To connect with USB, refer to [Native USB connection](#native-usb-connection).

-To build and flash an NCP device to serve as the sniffer, complete the following steps.
-In this example, you'll flash the `ot-rcp` binary output.
+Build and flash an NCP device to serve as the sniffer, using the `ot-rcp` binary output.

 ### Nordic nRF52840